Area of Interest Selection#

 Administrative boundaries#

-You can select administrative layers as AOI.
 These geometries are extracted from the FAO GAUL Level 0 dataset available on GEE.
-To use them, select the Select country/province method in the dropdown list.

 Note

-As GEE does not support non-Latin characters, accents and special characters have been removed from country and province names.
+Since GEE does not support non-Latin characters, accents and special characters have been removed from country and province names.

 Note

-Once all the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
-To validate it click the Apply button.
-Once validated, the map will zoom on the AOI and draw it in grey on the map.
+Once all parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.

 EE table#

-You can use custom AOI defined by shapes.
-These shapes need to be ingested in Earth Engine as a ee.FeatureCollection (see how to upload custom assets to GEE).
-To use this method, select EE table .
+These shapes need to be ingested in GEE as a ee.FeatureCollection (see How to upload custom assets to GEE).

-• Select filter and you will be able to provide a column name and a value to filter the table.
-The Aoi will then be reduced to the filtered features in the input asset.
+• Select Filter and you will be able to provide a column name and a value to filter the table; the AOI will then be reduced to the filtered features in the input asset.

 Note

-Once all the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.
-To validate it, click the Apply button.
-Once validated, the map will zoom in on the AOI and draw it in grey on the map.
+Once all of the parameters are selected, the AOI will be previewed in the small map at the bottom of the frame.

 Draw polygon#

-You can use a custom AOI defined by a drawn shape.
-This shape will be converted into a ee.FeatureCollection on the fly.
-Select draw a polygon to use this method.
+You can use a custom AOI defined by a drawn shape, which will be converted into a ee.FeatureCollection on the fly.

-The pointer in the map will be converted into a .
-Click successively on the map to draw a polygon.
+The pointer on the map will be converted into a .

-Once the geometry is closed, the AOI will be previewed in the small map at the bottom of the frame.
-To validate it click the Apply button.
-Once validated, the map will zoom on the AOI and draw it in grey on the map.
+To validate it, select the Apply button.
+Once validated, the map will zoom in on the AOI and draw it in grey on the map.

 Module AOI#

-The module AOI selector is available in some of the SEPAL-contrib modules.
-To access an app, click the purple wrench located on the left side of the SEPAL platform, use the app’s dashboard to search and open a module.
+To access an app, select the purple wrench , located on the left side of the SEPAL platform.

 Available methods#

-There are two types of processes that require different AOI inputs and it will depend on the way the module is created and where are the core processes done: directly in a SEPAL instance or in GEE.
-Although both interfaces look exactly the same, the methods and the inner data sources might vary, e.g. the administrative definitions.
+There are two types of processes that require different AOI inputs, depending on the way the module is created and where the core processes are done:

 Administrative definitions#

-Similar to the previously mentioned recipe AOI selector, the module AOI uses the FAO GAUL GEE boundaries for GEE and the GADM 3.6 features for local processes, however, in this case, the tool allows you to recurse at a maximum second administrative level.
-The available sources are the following:
+Similar to the previously mentioned Recipe AOI selector, the module AOI uses FAO GAUL GEE boundaries for GEE and GADM 3.6 features for local processes.

 GEE#